 I Need To Speak To An Advisor.
 How Do I Do That?

 If you would like to speak to a specific financial aid counselor, you can schedule an appointment with them here.
 You can also walk-in any time during our office hours and someone will be available to assist you.
 Our normal office hours are 8am-6pm Mon, Tues, and Thurs; 8am-8pm on Wednesdays; 8am-5pm on Fridays; and 9am-1pm on most Saturdays.
-Please note that these hours may change during the summer sessions, winter break, spring break, etc. Students can also email us at email@example.com or call us at (908)737-3190.
-Our phone hours differ slightly from our in-office hours.
-Our phone hours are 8am-5pm, Mon-Fri.
+Please note that these hours may change during the summer sessions, winter break, spring break, etc. Students can also email us at email@example.com or call us at (908)737-3190 8am-5pm, Mon-Fri.
+Note that our phone hours differ slightly from our in-office hours.

 Do I Need To Complete A FAFSA Every Year For Financial Aid?

 Yes.
 Each academic year is separate, and the FAFSA is needed in order to receive aid.

 What Is The Master Promissory Note (MPN)?
 What Is The Entrance Counseling?

 For Direct Stafford Loans, both the MPN and entrance counseling are online forms that first time borrowers must complete before receiving any loan disbursement.
 You can complete both at studentloans.gov.

 For Perkins Loans, students will receive the MPN and entrance counseling forms in their email.
 They are to be filled out entirely and sent back to the Kean University Office of Financial Aid.